the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `unchecked` - instead of `SafeMath` can be more `gas efficient` if you know your math won’t reach top or bottom limits

-`Uniswap` - decentralized cryptocurrency [exchange](https://en.wikipedia.org/wiki/Uniswap) that uses a set of smart contracts (liquidity pools) to execute trades on its exchange  [whitepaper](https://uniswap.org/whitepaper-v3.pdf) and [billion dollar algorithm](https://www.paradigm.xyz/2021/05/liquidity-mining-on-uniswap-v3) `ticklower` and `tickupper` via [Tick Uniswap](https://docs.uniswap.org/contracts/v3/reference/core/libraries/Tick)
+`Uniswap` - decentralized cryptocurrency [exchange](https://en.wikipedia.org/wiki/Uniswap) that uses a set of smart contracts (liquidity pools) to execute trades on its exchange; [whitepaper](https://uniswap.org/whitepaper-v3.pdf) and [billion dollar algorithm](https://www.paradigm.xyz/2021/05/liquidity-mining-on-uniswap-v3) `ticklower` and `tickupper` via [Tick Uniswap](https://docs.uniswap.org/contracts/v3/reference/core/libraries/Tick)

 `Zcash` - cryptocurrency using zk-SNARKs to provide enhanced privacy; either in a transparent pool or a shielded pool